-The Nyepi Bali curfew officially lasts from 6am on Nyepi day until 6 am the following day.
-However, traffic gets very busy on Nyepi eve and many roads will be blocked for the Ogoh-ogoh processions.
-It’s therefore best to avoid traveling too far from your accommodation (heading out on foot if possible).
+The Nyepi Bali curfew officially lasts from 6 am on Nyepi day until 6 am the following day.
+However, traffic gets very busy on Nyepi eve and many roads will be blocked for the Ogoh-Ogoh processions.
+It’s, therefore, best to avoid travelling too far from your accommodation (heading out on foot if possible).
 Aim to be back after the parades finish in the early evening.
-In Canggu a lot of stores close already the day before Nyepi.
+In Canggu, a lot of stores close already the day before Nyepi.
 The restaurants closed their doors latest at 14.00.

-We wish we knew: you need to stock up on food not only for Nyepi, but for the day before as well.
-It was a challenge buying food with big crowds.
+We wish we knew: you need to stock up on food not only for Nyepi but for the day before as well.
+It was a challenge to buy food with big crowds.
 The smartest thing to do is to buy it all at least 2 days before.
-Some people were standing in line for 1.5 hour trying to pay at Pepito’s a day before Nyepi.
+Some people were standing in line for 1.5 hours trying to pay at Pepito’s a day before Nyepi.
 We went to Dia mart and there was no line – but very little fresh produce (no fruit, veggies).

 The Nyepi Rituals are performed as follows: